baetm/etmoon/README.md

 - 👋 Hi, I’m @etmoon
-- 👀 I’m interested in programming in python, GNU Linux and Open Source
+- 👀 I’m interested in programming in data analysis (Python), automate scripting in GNU Linux (Bash) and software development.
-- 🌱 I’m currently learning bash, sql and machine learning
+- 🌱 I’m currently learning C# (.Net), Java Script and SQL.
-- 💞️ I’m looking to collaborate on data analysis or Linux admin
+- 💞️ I’m looking to collaborate like data analysis, software developer or admin
-- 📫 How to reach me linkedin.com/in/bartosz-etmanski/
+- - 📫 How to reach me linkedin.com/in/bartosz-etmanski/

 <!---
 etmoon/etmoon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.